microsoft/pai/docs/manual/cluster-user/docker-images-and-job-examples.md

 | openpai/standard |    python_3.6-mxnet_1.5.1-cpu    |       -      |            -            |
 | openpai/standard |      python_3.6-cntk_2.7-cpu     |       -      |            -            |

 The tag of these images indicates the version of the built-in deep learning framework and whether it supports GPU.
-Some GPU-supported dockers require a high version of your NVIDIA driver, because of the requirement of CUDA.
+According to the requirement of CUDA, some GPU-supported dockers require a high version of NVIDIA driver.
 If you are not sure about the driver version of the cluster, please ask your administrator.

 ## Job Examples based on Pre-built Images